code-dot-org/code-dot-org/pegasus/emails/2-11-recruitment-socal.md

 ---
 from: 'Hadi Partovi <hadi_partovi@code.org>'
-subject: "Bring computer science into your Arizona classroom"
+subject: "Bring computer science into your SoCal classroom"
 ---

-Arizona educator,
+Dear educator,

-Code.org has partnered with districts in Arizona to bring computer science to your students, at all K-12 levels.
+Code.org has partnered with districts around Southern California to bring computer science to your students, at all K-12 levels.

 You *don’t* need any prior exposure to computer science to participate.
 If you’re curious about technology and want the skills to teach computer science to your students, you’ll get everything you need with high-quality professional learning — at no cost to you or your school.